Manandatta/Manandatta/README.md

 # Welcome to Manan Datta's GitHub Profile 👋

 Hi there!
-I'm **Manan Datta**, a passionate *Software Developer (Fresher)* with a strong foundation in programming and software development.
+I'm **Manan Datta**, a passionate *Python Developer (Fresher)* with a strong foundation in programming and software development.
 I love working on **Python, C#, C, Android Programming** and exploring new technologies.
 I'm always eager to solve problems and build efficient applications.

 ![Profile Views](https://komarev.com/ghpvc/?username=manandatta&color=blue)